dwisiswant0/crlfuzz/README.md

 ### Using Proxy

-Using a proxy, this can also be useful if Google or other engines meet Captcha.
+Using a proxy, proxy string can be specified with a `protocol://` prefix to specify alternative proxy protocols.

 ```bash
 ▶ crlfuzz -u "http://target" -x http://127.0.0.1:8080